anunezmartinez/Neith/README.md

 Face ID - ✅\
 Splash Screen - ✅ \
 Safari Webview - ✅ \
-Tab Web and States ❌ - In Queue \
+Tab View and States ❌ - In Queue \
 Apple Watch Implementation ❌ - In Queue \

 The video below might be outdated.